 It is critical to go into the root, getting as much information as possible about the threat and why the malware succeeded in infecting the systems.

 Malware analysis helps to identify and to classify malicious software.
-Malware analysis is the group of techniques, tools, and processes used by security analysis professionals to understand a suspicious file’s behavior, family, and purpose.
+Malware analysis is the group of techniques, tools, and processes security analysis professionals use to understand a suspicious file’s behavior, family, and purpose.

 Malware analysis aims first to determine if the file is malicious.
 Second, if it is indeed malware, learn as much as possible about it and get actionable info to stop it and prevent future incidents.

 Malware analysis helps incident responders answer faster by leveraging intelligence and triaging alerts.

 Shortcomings of traditional malware analysis

 Typically, malware analysis is conducted in static and dynamic analyses.